quassel/quassel/README.md

 as well as in this repository's [`ChangeLog`][repo-changelog].

 ## Downloading
-Official, stable downloads are provided on the [Quassel IRC download page][web-download].
+Official, stable downloads are provided on the [Quassel IRC download page](https://quassel-irc.org/downloads).

 Automated Windows builds are available via the [AppVeyor build history][ci-win-status-history].
 Pick a build, then choose the *Artifacts* tab.

-Unofficial builds and testing versions are [contributed by several community members][docs-wiki-unofficial-build].
+Unofficial builds and testing versions are [contributed by several community members](https://bugs.quassel-irc.org/projects/quassel-irc/wiki#Unofficial-builds).

 ## Quick reference
-We recommend reading the [getting started guide on the wiki][docs-wiki-getstart], but in a pinch, these steps will do.
+We recommend reading the [getting started guide on the wiki](https://bugs.quassel-irc.org/projects/quassel-irc/wiki#Getting-started), but in a pinch, these steps will do.

 On first run of the Quassel core, it will wait for a client to connect